Lock down what readers can do with your PDF. Restrict printing, copying text, editing, and form filling using the PDFluent SDK.

 use pdfluent::Permissions;

-let permissions = Permissions::builder()
+let permissions = Permissions::full_access()

-.allow_printing(false) // block all printing
+.with_print(false) // block all printing

-.allow_copying(false) // block text/image copying
+.with_copy(false) // block text/image copying

-.allow_editing(false) // block page editing
+.with_modify(false) // block page editing

-.allow_annotations(false) // block adding comments
+.with_annotate(false) // block adding comments

-.build();Pair the permission set with an encryption config.
+.with_fill_forms(true); // allow form data entryPair the permission set with an encryption config.
 The owner password lets you change permissions later.
 The user password is what readers enter to open the file.

-use pdfluent::EncryptionOptions;
+use pdfluent::EncryptOptions;

-let opts = EncryptionOptions::aes256("owner-secret", "user-secret")
+let opts = EncryptOptions::aes256().with_owner_password("owner-secret").with_user_password("user-secret")

 .with_permissions(permissions);